ModelTC/LightX2V-BLOG/_articles/Offload.md

 2. move weights through CPU ↔ GPU transfer, and introduce Disk / NVMe when `lazy_load=true`;
 3. overlap prefetching, transfer, and computation as much as possible.

 For high-end consumer GPUs, block offload usually provides a good balance between memory and speed.
-For low-memory GPUs, phase offload and lazy load further lower the runtime requirement.
+For low-memory GPUs, phase offload and lazy load further lower runtime memory requirements.
 In production deployment, the same mechanism can also be combined with quantization, feature caching, attention optimization, and disaggregated inference to improve overall resource efficiency.

 As video generation models continue to grow, Offload will become less like a fallback for insufficient VRAM and more like a core capability of large-model inference runtimes.